Uli-Z/autoPDFtagger/README.md

 - AI‑assisted tag normalization/unification across the database
 - Multi‑provider via LiteLLM (tested with OpenAI; local LLMs are supported in principle, but current vision quality may vary)
 - 24h on‑disk cache with cost spent/saved reporting
+- Parallel job execution for OCR and AI with sensible dependencies (e.g., image → text when both are enabled)

 ## Quick Start